-From half side splits the logical progression is side-to-side splits.
+From half side splits the logical progression is side-to-side splits (also called middle splits or box splits).
 In any practice session you could start by using half splits first as a warm up for side to side splits.
 Over the course of time you can ditch the half splits and work on side to side splits without the preparation.

 This is a challenging adductor stretch because the muscles being stretched, the adductors, are also trying to support the body.
 And so it helps if you can use your arms to provide some stability.
 Start with hands on the floor and elbows straight.
 As you go deeper you can place your elbows on the floor.